 Sales of substantial amounts of ADSs in the public market or other equity-linked securities, or the perception that these sales could occur, could adversely affect the trading price of ADSs.
 The ADSs sold in our IPO and this offering will be freely tradable without restriction or further registration under the Securities Act.
-In connection with this offering, [we, our directors, executive officers the shareholders selling in this offering and certain other shareholders] have agreed not to sell any Ordinary Shares or ADSs for [90] days after the date of this prospectus without the prior written consent of the lock-up agent, subject to certain exceptions.
+In connection with this offering, we, our directors, executive officers the shareholder selling in this offering and certain other shareholders have agreed not to sell any Ordinary Shares or ADSs for 90 days after the date of this prospectus without the prior written consent of the lock-up agent, subject to certain exceptions.
 However, at the request of the parties subject to the lock-up restriction, the lock-up agent may exercise its discretion to release the lock-up restriction prior to the expiration of the lock-up period.
 Moreover, certain of our shareholders have pledged certain of our Ordinary Shares to secure borrowings.
-See "Principal [and Selling]

-Shareholders," footnotes (1), (2), (5), (6) and (7).
-The related facility agreements have margin call provisions regarding our shares.
-If any lender enforces its security interests in such pledged shares upon an event of default or any borrower needs to use the pledged shares to repay the loan at maturity, such lender may sell or otherwise dispose of any of the pledged shares without the transferee becoming bound to the terms of the lock-up agreement.
+See "Principal and Selling Shareholder," footnotes (1), (2), (5), (6) and (7).
+The related facility agreements have provisions where additional shares will be pledged automatically in the event of a margin call.
+If any lender enforces its security interests in such pledged shares upon an event of default, such lender may sell or otherwise dispose of any of the pledged shares without the transferee becoming bound to the terms of the lock-up agreement.
 Any sale or perceived sale of the shares into the market may cause the trading price of ADSs to decline.
 See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.